 “The wicked are like the tossing sea, for it can- not be quiet, and its waters toss up refuse and mud.
 ‘There is no peace for the wicked,’ says my God.”
 Isaiah 57:20-21

 I want to be quiet on the inside, peaceful and composed.
 When stress comes, I can so easily lose my peace.
 My inside world becomes noisy.
 There is static.
 I worry, become irritable, and obsess over things that aren’t the way I want them to be.
 How I long to be like David who says that he does not concern himself with matters too big or small.
 He composes himself and quiets his own soul like a weaned child on his mother’s breast.
 Oh, for this self-mastery, Lord!

 You are my Peace.
-I don’t think peaceful thoughts to change the roaring of the seas.
-I think of You, turn my face away from all that worries me, and just come home.
+I won’t think just peaceful thoughts to change the roaring of the seas.
+I will think of You and turn my face away from all that worries me.
+I will come home.
 Amen